Saturday, October 18, 2014

 Hail to the Chief (Ed McBain, 1973)

-I have learned to appreciate good writing and intelligent storytelling (I hope) since, but I still couldn't enjoy this one.
-Its subject is juvenile gangs violence which isn't exactly my cup of tea, although (like any other subject) it can be done decently or even brilliantly.
-The whole setup in this one just didn't work for me.
-How can you take seriously a bunch of kids that still live with their parents?
-And at the same time, they organise their gangs (they call them cliques) into mob-like hierarchies with counsellors, secretaries, war chiefs, etc. Sounded a bit silly to me, to be honest...
+I have learned to appreciate good writing and intelligent storytelling (I hope) since then, but I still couldn't enjoy this one.
+Its subject is juvenile gang violence, which isn't exactly my cup of tea, although (like any other subject) it can be done decently or even brilliantly.
+The whole setup in this one didn't work for me.
+How can you take seriously a bunch of kids who still live with their parents?
+And at the same time, they organise their gangs (they call them cliques) into mob-like hierarchies with counsellors, secretaries, war chiefs, etc. Sounded a bit silly to me...

 There's no mystery, and it is a good example of content being sacrificed to the form.
 Our detectives' investigation runs in parallel with the reading of the gang leader's confession statement in flashbacks after being arrested.
-So the whole narration comes down to something like this: guy explaining what had happened and then Ed McBain describing how our heroes concluded that very same thing using the police procedures.
-It's an interesting concept, but it quickly wears off and becomes more and more annoying.
-My humble opinion is that this approach would function much more effectively if the guy were interrogated instead.
-There are pages and pages of that statement without any dialogues, and the whole thing is at times really hard to digest.
+So, the whole narration boils down to this: a guy explaining what happened, followed by Ed McBain describing how our heroes reached the same conclusion using police procedures.
+It's an interesting concept, but it quickly wears off and becomes increasingly annoying.
+This approach would function much more effectively if the guy were interrogated instead.
+There are pages and pages without any dialogue, and the whole thing is, at times, really hard to digest.

 Far from being bad, but it's just not for me.
 Still isn't, even after all those years.